 - i.
-Review and recommend to the BRENCO for appointment and removal of the Head of Compliance Division with subject to get final approval from the Board: - ii. a).
-Set the annual incentive criteria of the Head of Compliance Division and recommend to BRENCO.
-Then BRENCO endorses to the Board for final approval; - b).
+Review and recommend to the BRENCO for appointment and removal of the Head of Compliance Division with subject requiring final approval from the Board; - ii. a).
+Set the annual incentive criteria for the Head of Compliance Division and recommend to BRENCO, with subsequent endorsement by BRENCO to the Board for final approval; - b).
 Propose the annual incentive of the Head of Compliance Division and recommend to the Board for final approval; - iii.
 Evaluate and grade the annual performance of the Head of Compliance Division and recommend to the Board for final approval.
-Then inform to the President & GMD for performance grading and incentive payment;
+Then inform the President & GMD for performance grading and incentive payment; - iv.

-- iv.
 Review and monitor legal compliance with relevant local and international laws and regulations to mitigate legal risk; - v.
-Review and monitor the effectiveness of the implementation of anti-money laundering and combating financing of terrorism; including review the policy and procedure on AML measures in line with changes and developments in its products, services and technology systems and conflict of interest policy to ensure that the implementation is effectively complied; - vi.
-Review and consider compliance and whistle-blower protection policy and management's response; and - vii.
+Review and monitor the effectiveness of the implementation of anti-money laundering and combating financing of terrorism; including review the policy and procedure on AML measures in line with changes and developments in its products, services, technology systems, and conflict of interest policy to ensure that the implementation is carried out effectively; - vi.
+Review and consider compliance and whistle-blower protection policy and management's response; and, - vii.
 Approve (and amend as necessary during the year) the Compliance Division's annual budget plan.